 Just when I think we can’t get any stupider as a culture, along comes a story that has me embarrassed to be human.

 A woman in California recently gave birth to octuplets, conceived through in vitro fertilization.
-Nadya Suleman, already a single mom of six – also conceived in vitro – lives with her parents in a home they bought for her; they moved in when they were forced to declare bankruptcy.
+Nadya Suleman, already a single mom of six – also conceived in vitro – lives with her parents in a home they bought for her; then moved into when they were forced to declare bankruptcy.

-Suleman graduated with a degree in child and adolescent development and was, at the time of her most recent fertilization, working on her master’s degree in counseling.
-She is as educated a woman as our universities can produce.
+Suleman graduated with a degree in child and adolescent development and was, at the time of her fertilization, working on her master’s degree in counseling.
+So she is as educated a woman as our universities can produce.
 But for all appearances, Nadya Suleman seems to have no income and has described herself as a “professional student.”

 If the details of this story are sketchy, it’s because both Suleman and Kaiser Permanente Bellflower Medical Center (where the babies were born) have clammed up – the hospital for obvious reasons of patient privacy and Suleman has already announced she is looking to “sell” her story.

-The doctor who performed the the most procedure implanting Suleman with eight embryos is understandably lying low (there is a rumor that she may have had the procedure done outside the U.S.) as some experts are charging malpractice.
-While Suleman was advised to terminate all but a few of the implants, she instead decided to allow all eight come to term.
+The doctor who performed the procedure implanting Suleman with eight embryos is understandably lying low (there is a rumor that she may have had the procedure done outside the U.S.) as some experts are charging malpractice.
+While Suleman was advised to terminate all but a few of the implants, she opted to allow all eight come to term.

 Even as I write this I know she will succeed.
 Book deals, TV shows and business proposals were in the works before the octuplets were a week old.
 Oprah Winfrey and Diane Sawyer have expressed an interest in her story.

-I guess this way, Suleman can support her family and get the attention she craves.
-It’s a win-win situation for everyone except 14 children in Whittier, Ca. We can only hope part of that $2 million-plus will be spent to hire a couple of sane nannies — and a little therapy for Mommy.
+Well, for everyone except 14 children in Whittier, Ca. We can only hope part of that $2 million-plus will be spent to hire a couple of sane nannies — and serious therapy for Mommy.

 Copyright (c) 2007, SteelWill, Inc. All Rights Reserved.
 Spot On is a trademark of SteelWill, Inc.